Edith Cavell Trust Scholarship

 Successful and unsuccessful applicants will be notified by email no later than 31 October in the year of application.

-Applications must be made on the official application form of the Edith Cavell Trust.
+Applications must be made through the official online application form of the Edith Cavell Trust.

 Proof of enrolment/registration is only required if you are successful in obtaining a scholarship and monies are not issued until such evidence is provided.